The Impact of Shocks on the Vertical Structure of Eccentric Disks: Introduction

 Eccentric disks can exist in a variety of astrophysical situations.
 The eccentric rings of Uranus can be observed directly \citep[e.g.,][]{French+1988}.
 In binary systems, dynamical instability \citep{Lubow1991} caused by tidal perturbation of a companion can lead to eccentricity growth in circumbinary \citep[e.g.,][]{Papaloizou+2001} as well as circum-{single} disks \citep[e.g.,][]{Whitehurst1988}. {Quite a different example can be found} when stars on nearly radial orbits are disrupted by the tidal {gravity} of supermassive black holes; the bound debris can then form a highly eccentric disk \citep[e.g.,][]{Shiokawa+2015,Sadowski+2016,Svirski+2017,Liu+2017,Cao+2018,Hung+2020,ZanazziOgilvie2020}.

 Most previous studies of accretion disks have focused exclusively on circular disks.
 Moreover, even in the work on eccentric disks, very little attention has been paid to their vertical structure, {even though} it is closely related to observational signatures.
-The picture as it stands as of now, largely based on analytic work \citep[e.g.,][]{Ogilvie+2014,Ogilvie+2019,ZanazziOgilvie2020}, is that a gas column following an elliptical orbit feels a much stronger vertical gravity at pericenter than at apocenter.
-It therefore compresses significantly near the pericenter, by several orders of magnitude for some parameters. { Because $r_{\rm apo}/r_{\rm peri} = (1+e)/(1-e)$ and $g_z \propto r^{-3}$, the near-pericenter compression is greatest when $e$ is comparatively large; it is also enhanced by a more compressible equation of state ($\gamma$ not far from 1).} Although it is possible, within the terms of this framework, to find periodic solutions for the time-dependent vertical structure, in these solutions the gas cannot respond quickly enough to reach hydrostatic equilibrium with the local gravity anywhere.
+The picture as it stands as of now, largely based on analytic work \citep[e.g.,][]{Ogilvie+2014,Ogilvie+2019,ZanazziOgilvie2020,LynchOgilvie2021}, is that a gas column following an elliptical orbit feels a much stronger vertical gravity at pericenter than at apocenter.
+It therefore compresses significantly near the pericenter, by several orders of magnitude for some parameters.
+Because $r_{\rm apo}/r_{\rm peri} = (1+e)/(1-e)$ and $g_z \propto r^{-3}$, the near-pericenter compression is greatest when $e$ is comparatively large; it is also enhanced by a more compressible equation of state ($\gamma$ not far from 1).
+Although it is possible, within the terms of this framework, to find periodic solutions for the time-dependent vertical structure, in these solutions the gas cannot respond quickly enough to reach hydrostatic equilibrium with the local gravity anywhere.

-However, this previous work rests on two strong assumptions: uniform, unchanging entropy; and characterization of the vertical structure by a single parameter, the scale height.
+However, most of the previous analytic work \citep[e.g.,][]{Ogilvie+2014,ZanazziOgilvie2020} rests on two strong assumptions: uniform, unchanging entropy; and characterization of the vertical structure by a single parameter, the scale height.
+Recently, \citet{LynchOgilvie2021} analytically investigated the dynamic structure of very eccentric disks using a model in which, like the earlier work, the disk's vertical structure evolves homologously, but the entropy can change via heating due to an isotropic $\alpha$-viscosity and radiative cooling.
 As we show in Section~\ref{subsubsec:overview}, the vertical motions can be expected to reach supersonic speed, raising the prospect that shocks are likely.
-If so, both assumptions fail.
-To explore these possibilities, we have carried out an extensive suite of 1D numerical simulations in which we follow a vertical column in its eccentric orbit around a central mass.
+If so, both the assumption of constant entropy and the assumption of homologous evolution fail.
+To explore these possibilities, we have carried out an extensive suite of $1D$ numerical simulations in which we follow a vertical column in its eccentric orbit around a central mass.
 We find that, as anticipated, shocks do occur in a wide range of the parameter phase space, and once shocks arise, they dramatically alter the evolution of the gas.

 These shocks add to the gas's internal energy, resulting in a hotter and more vertically-extended disk.
 Ultimately, this energy is drawn from the orbit, but in our simulations, its origin lies in the time-dependent potential experienced by the column.
 In intrinsically thicker disks having larger eccentricity, the energy injected by shocks is so great that the specific energy of the shocked gas can be greater than the instantaneous gravitational potential of the central mass, possibly causing mass-loss from the disk.